 The Foundation was founded by Ian and Wendy Kuperus in 2008 as a vehicle to distribute funds made available from their commercial interests, including Tax Management New Zealand (TMNZ).

-The funding activities of the Foundation have grown to include a number of focus areas such as:
+The philanthropic activities of the Foundation have grown to include a number of focus areas including:

 - Supporting the growth and national development of organisations

 Grant making activity undertaken by Wilberforce includes a mix of direct financial support, capital loans and specialist consulting input and capability support.